mblayman/mattlayman.com/content/understand-django/2020-06-25-store-data-with-models.md

 that deleting an employee row will cascade and delete any of the employee's related phone numbers too.

-The key to how this works is by understanding *keys*.
+The key to how this works lies in understanding *keys*.
 When you make a Django model,
 you get an extra field added
 to your model